 Opportunity for volunteers to participate in clinical research that may improve their clinical condition.

 The Rochester Center for Behavioral Medicine is a long-time leader in the treatment of AD/HD across the lifespan.
 All RCBM clinicians are experienced in the treatment and diagnosis of AD/HD and its commonly comorbid psychiatric diagnoses.
-We believe that a comprehensive treatment plan is key to the successful management of AD/HD across professional, academic, and domestic settings.Attention Deficit Hyperactivity Disorder (ADHD) Treatment
+We believe that a comprehensive treatment plan is key to the successful management of AD/HD across professional, academic, and domestic settings.Academic and Cognitive Evaluations for Learning Disorder or Intellectaul Disability

 Whether coping with situational depression, bipolar disorder, generalized anxiety disorder, social phobia, or another mood or anxiety disorder, the Rochester Center can help you or your loved one to achieve an accurate diagnosis and develop an appropriate treatment plan.
 This often includes a combination of medication and therapy.
 Our clinical staff will work with you to tailor your treatment plan to your specifications.Cognitive Behavioral Therapy

 At times when individuals are involved with the legal system, our psychiatric forensic treatment team may become involved.
 Our team may take on a variety of roles, including advocacy, offering second opinions, and addressing the impact that mental health diagnoses can have on behavior.Comprehensive Psychiatric Evaluation & Second Opinions